CMCDD/AMADAR/README.md

 **Settings**:

+- The following SMILES string was placed in the SMILES.txt file:
+-
+- `FC1CC=CCC1`
+-
-- The following SMILES string was placed in the SMILES.txt file:FC1CC=CCC1.
-Note that we could have placed as many SMILES strings as possible.
+- Note that we could have placed as many SMILES strings as possible.
 - The "TS_FLAG" flag was set to 1 in the da.ini file, while keeping all the other flags of the "flags" section to 0.
 Only the "SCRATCH" flag had to be set to 1 because we needed the code to start the process from the very begining.
 - The job details were set as follows:NPROCSHARED = 4 and D_SPLITTING = 0.24 and CALC_LEVELS_TS = pm6;pm6;b3lyp/6-31G(d).
 The rest of keywords in the "job_details' section could be left blank.